teezdolla/NRFI-using-python-GPT/README.md

 ## Model training
 `train_model.py` builds an enhanced training set from `final_training_data.csv` by merging rolling pitcher and team offense statistics.
-It then performs hyperparameter tuning using `GridSearchCV` with **time-series cross-validation**.
+It now adds the number of days since each pitcher's previous start as a feature.
+Hyperparameter tuning is performed using `GridSearchCV` with **time-series cross-validation**.
 The best model is evaluated on an 80/20 chronological split and saved as `xgboost_yrfi_tuned.json`.

 ## Requirements